andyatkinson/andyatkinson.github.io/_posts/2024-10-25-postgresql-17-json-table-merge-returning-updatable-views.md

 docker exec -it my-postgres-container psql -U postgres
 ```

-Alternatively, if you're on macOS and prefer to use the built-in [pg_upgrade](https://www.postgresql.org/docs/current/pgupgrade.html) tool, please see a past post walking through an [in-place upgrade from Postgres 14 to 15](https://andyatkinson.com/blog/2022/12/12/upgrading-postgresql-15-mac-os).
+As an aside: for macOS, if you're interested in using [pg_upgrade](https://www.postgresql.org/docs/current/pgupgrade.html), please see the post [in-place upgrade from Postgres 14 to 15](https://andyatkinson.com/blog/2022/12/12/upgrading-postgresql-15-mac-os) as an example upgrade.

-If you're on macOS, note that Homebrew is still providing Postgres 14 as of this writing.
-For new installations I recommend [Postgres.app](https://postgresapp.com), which was updated and provides 17.

-Whether you've upgraded your local instance, or are running 17 via Docker, we'll assume you've connected to a 17 instance and are ready to test these new capabilities.
+We'll assume you're now connected to a 17 instance and ready to try out these commands.

 ## SQL/JSON and JSON_TABLE
-Postgres supports SQL/JSON, which is like an selector style expressional language, that provides methods to extract data from JSON formatted text.
+Postgres supports SQL/JSON, which is like a selector style expressional language, that provides methods to extract data from JSON formatted text.

 > SQL/JSON path expressions specify item(s) to be retrieved from a JSON value, similarly to XPath expressions used for access to XML content.